 - international – active across Canada and in at least one other country;

 - Indicate if your organization is incorporated or registered and at which level of government.
 Please also provide the incorporation or registration number and date.
 Note that your organization must be legally constituted to be eligible to receive funding.

 - Please provide information on recent community partners that demonstrates your organization’s ability to establish and maintain effective partnerships.
 Provide the names and the contact information of the organizations.

-- Provide brief information on your organization’s mandate and main activities.
+- Provide a brief description of your organization’s mandate and main activities.

 Section C - Budget per Activity